microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 Thanks to the *event layer*, by applying this pattern for all methods, we will automatically have the bare minimum of events that we need to hook into a method: the `OnBefore-` and the `OnAfter`.
 Of course it would make sense to even add more events to the method when appropriate (eg, when you're inserting a record in a table, it might be interesting to also raise an event just before you call the insert).

 ### Decoupling
 Thanks to these same events, and the fact the pattern foresees a handler as well, we are able to "decouple" our method as well.
 What do I mean with that?
-Well, we can simply subscribe to the `OnBefore`event, and set `Handled` to `true`.
+Well, we can simply subscribe to the `OnBefore`event, and set `IsHandled` to `true`.
 This means it will never execute the do-procedure, which means, the original procedure/method/business logic is "decoupled".

-We can use this obviously for implementing our own method (a new way to accomplish this method), or to disable the method by simply subscribing to it, and only providing the `Handled := true` in our subscriber.
+We can use this obviously for implementing our own method (a new way to accomplish this method), or to disable the method by simply subscribing to it, and only providing the `IsHandled := true` in our subscriber.
 However, there are many more usages where we can use this for.

 Maybe one more example:
 if you would apply this pattern to your product, at the customer, you'll be able to hotfix your methods simply by decoupling them and fixing the method instead of waiting for a hotfix from the hotfix-departement.